 The Air Force does not reimburse school expenses upon commissioning.
 Additional information can be found on the Air Force website.

 Ohio University (OU) offers degree specific classes for freshmen during their fall semester to assist them with their transition to college.
 The University has created one of these unique classes specifically for the AFROTC program, which we have found to be quite beneficial for incoming cadets.
 This provides new cadets with a great opportunity to gain a deeper understanding on the USAF as well as AFROTC and make lifelong friends that will be a part of your "cadet family" for the next four years.
 For more information on OU learning communities visit our page on learning communities.

 Cadets are not committed to the Air Force until they come back from Field Training (with the exception of cadets that have been awarded Air Force Scholarships, they contract upon acceptance).
 When cadets have completed Field Training, the summer between their 2nd and 3rd year, they will contract into the Delayed Entry Program prior to the start of their 3rd year.
 Once they have graduated, they will be commissioned into the active duty Air Force.
 The number of years they are committed to is dependent on the training they will receive for their respective career field.
+Generally, 4 years is the minimum service commitment.
+For cadets who commission as pilots, pursue a graduate degree in law, or a medical career field, this commitment may extend between 7-10 years.
 Additional information can be found at the Air Force ROTC website.